omar214/image-processing-API/README.md

 - [x] handle if cached file is not found
 - [x] configure jasmine
 - [x] add tests
-- [ ] status code 304 when image is not changed
+- [ ] status code 304 when image is cached

 - [x] lint
 - [x] format